wavecrestweb/kenworthy-machine/README.md

 ## Overview

 This repository contains the source code for the Kenworthy Machine website, a small business located near Seattle, Washington specializing in precision machine manufacturing.
-The site serves to showcase the company's services, values, and product offerings to potential clients and partners.
+Wavecrest Web Collective's overhaul of the company's site, using web design by Kayla Shovlowsky, serves to better showcase the company's services, values, and product offerings to potential clients and partners.

 ## Live Site

-The website is deployed and can be visited at the following URL: [Kenworthy Machine Live Site](https://kenworthy-machine.vercel.app/)
+The website is live and can be visited at the following URL: [Kenworthy Machine Live Site](https://kenworthymachine.com/)

 ## Team